-65-86.
-Has the following happened to you at any time when you were a student at [INSTITUTION] during the last 12 months?
-126
+86. Has the following happened to you at any time when you were a student at [INSTITUTION] during the last 12 months?

-Yes No Prefer not to respond a.
-I was pressured, intimidated, and/or threatened by someone to not make a report.
+Yes No Prefer Not to Respond a.
+I was pressured, intimidated, and/or threatened by someone to not make a report. b.
+I was pressured, intimidated, and/or threatened by someone after making a report.